Bell Opens New Wichita Facility

 Key Takeaways:

-• Bell Textron has officially opened a new facility in Wichita, Kansas, to house engineering, supply chain, manufacturing, and corporate services operations.
+• Bell Textron officially opened a new facility in Wichita, Kansas, consolidating operations for engineering, supply chain, professional manufacturing, and corporate services.

-• The investment in the Wichita office was a direct result of Bell being selected as a finalist for two major U.S. Army modernization programs.
+• The company's decision to invest in a Wichita office was a direct result of being selected as a finalist for two major U.S. Army modernization programs.

-• Bell is currently competing in the Army's Future Attack and Reconnaissance Aircraft (FARA) program with its 360 Invictus and the Future Long-Range Assault Aircraft (FLRAA) program with its V-280 Valor.
+• These programs include the Future Attack and Reconnaissance Aircraft (FARA) for which Bell is prototyping its 360 Invictus, and the Future Long-Range Assault Aircraft (FLRAA) with its V-280 Valor tiltrotor.

 See a mistake?
 Contact us.